-LCP Chapbook Series: Fresh Voices Edition
+LCP Chapbook Series: Fresh Voices Edition – Submissions are now closed.

 The publication of this chapbook has been funded through a generous donation from a League member who is dedicated to supporting and mentoring emerging poets.